-No- the BFI NETWORK Short Film Fund covers the whole of England.
+No- the BFI NETWORK Early Development Fund covers the whole of England.
 When you apply you do so through the BFI NETWORK website.
 At this point, all applications go to independent readers for assessment before reaching their allocated region.

 How do you decide which region a project is allocated to?

 This is based on the postcode of the writer which is required at the point of application.
 This needs to be the permanent living location of the writer and writers will be asked to provide evidence of address such as a household utility bill.